 There is a gap between Claude and your Delphi app.
 Autopilot closes it.

-Two lines in your project, and the wall is gone.
+Add one line of code to your project, and the wall is gone.

 A real session: I told Claude that the “Next page” button in my FMX app (Orinoco eReader) was broken — it wasn’t, but it’s a good test.
 Claude runs the app, finds and presses the real button, reads the page state before and after, and reports back.